 Flu season is here, and it’s important to do everything you can to protect yourself before you get sick.
 Maybe you consider yourself pretty healthy and aren’t concerned about catching the flu.
 But even healthy individuals can contract this extremely contagious and sometimes deadly disease.

-Last year’s influenza outbreak was not only severe, but drawn out.
+The 2019-2020 influenza outbreak was not only severe, but drawn out.
 According to the Center for Disease Control and Prevention (CDC), the 21-week season, from October – May, was the longest in 10 years.
 Additionally, more than 600,000 people sought treatment for the flu in emergency rooms despite the CDC advising against it.
 As people traveled to ERs and hospitals with chills, body aches, fever, headache and other symptoms, they put everyone who came within six feet at risk of contracting the illness.

 The infection can be especially dangerous to the very young, very old and those with other chronic illnesses.
-Because it is so common and can be deadly to so many in our community, it’s important that everyone understand how the flu is spread and how to prevent infection.
+Because it is so common and can be deadly to so many in our community, it’s important that everyone understands how the flu is spread and how to prevent infection.

 How Does Influenza Spread?